Greg Clark (journalist): Early life

-As a reporter, Clark covered (among many other stories) the Great Haileybury Fire of 1922, the Lindbergh Kidnap Trial in 1935, and the coronation of King George VI and the royal couple's 1939 tour of Canada.
-However, perhaps Clark's most celebrated piece of reportage the surrounded his coverage of the Moose River Mine Disaster of 1936.
-After having arrived in Nova Scotia to cover the story, Clark continued to stay with the rescue crew after many other reporters had left, as they had given up hope the trapped miners were still alive.
+Among the stories Clark covered were the Great Haileybury Fire of 1922, the Lindbergh Kidnap Trial in 1935, the coronation of King George VI and the royal couple's 1939 tour of Canada.
+Perhaps his most celebrated piece of reportage was his coverage of the Moose River Mine Disaster of 1936.
+After arriving in Nova Scotia to cover the story, Clark continued to stay with the rescue crew after many other reporters had left, as they had given up hope the trapped miners were still alive.
 Clark was therefore on hand when the first faint taps of the trapped miners were heard, and was able to report the scoop first-hand.

-In addition to his work as a reporter, Clark penned a regular column.
-Usually lightly humorous in tone, Clark's columns were closely observed real-life vignettes that would tell stories of everyday trials, tribulations, and minor triumphs.
-An avid outdoorsman and conservationist, Clark's columns often detailed adventures he and his friends had while on (or preparing for) a fishing or hunting trip.
-By the late 1930s, Clark's columns, illustrated by Jimmie Frise, were so popular in Canada that Star editor Charles Lymbery averred that more Canadians would recognize Clark on the street than they would the prime minister, a member of the royal family or a Hollywood movie star.
+Clark also wrote a regular column.
+Usually lightly humorous in tone, his columns were closely observed real-life vignettes that told stories of everyday trials, tribulations, and minor triumphs.
+An avid outdoorsman and conservationist, he often wrote of the adventures he and his friends had while on (or preparing for) a fishing or hunting trip.
+By the late 1930s, Clark's columns, illustrated by Jimmie Frise, were so popular in Canada that Star editor Charles Lymbery averred that more Canadians recognized Clark on the street than they would the prime minister, a member of the royal family or a Hollywood movie star.
 A selection of Clark's columns and Frise's illustrations appeared in a volume titled So What in 1936.
 Frise talked of their blunderings to the Star: "We've fried eggs on the city hall steps.
 We caulked my house and flooded the parlor with cement.
 I once let Greg persuade me to get a steam shovel to do my spring digging and ruined my garden.
 Perhaps this book is our most foolish adventure."
 A follow-up volume, Which We Did, appeared in 1937.